mtlynch/mtlynch.io/content/notes/picoshare-perf/index.md

 But then in May, [Fly acquired Litestream](https://fly.io/blog/all-in-on-sqlite-litestream/) and hired Ben to maintain it.
 Now seemed like the perfect time to bother Ben with this as it concerned both Litestream and Fly!

-I [filed a bug on Litestream](https://github.com/benbjohnson/litestream/issues/403) explaining what I'd tried and why I thought the problem was related ot Litestream.
+I [filed a bug on Litestream](https://github.com/benbjohnson/litestream/issues/403) explaining what I'd tried and why I thought the problem was related to Litestream.
 And then 15 minutes later, I managed to crash PicoShare with Litestream disabled, so I closed the bug.

 That said, the exercise was useful because it forced me to approach the problem rigorously so I could write a good bug report.
 And it also piqued Ben's curiosity, leading him to offer lots of useful advice even after it was clear Litestream wasn't involved.